dbrownidau/constitution/WIP-Constitution.md

 25.4.
 A successful vote of no confidence will see that the committee member or executive committee member in question is removed from their position.

 25.5.
-A vote of no confidence is permitted to be called via proxy by the secretary of the association, dependant on the secretary's descretion
+A vote of no confidence is permitted to be called via proxy by the secretary of the association, dependant on the secretary's discretion

 26. Dissolution
 ---------------